-- mechanisms to incentivize collaboration - contract networks agents make bids to do tasks for each other, negotiate price, make commitments - auctions agents bid on resources - first-price, second-price, open vs sealed bid, asc vs descending - strategy to maximize utility? - bidding on combinations of resources is more complicated - consensus algorithms voting (weight choices by utility) - important issues: - do these mechanisms incentivize agents to be rational and bid their true values?; are they free of exploitation/manipulation? - efficiency: do these mechanisms maximize social benefit? (sum of utility of outcomes over all agents)
+- mechanisms to incentivize collaboration - contract networks agents make bids to do tasks for each other, negotiate price, make commitments - auctions agents bid on resources - first-price, second-price, open vs sealed bid, asc vs descending - strategy to maximize utility? - bidding on combinations of resources is more complicated - consensus algorithms voting (weight choices by utility) - do these mechanisms incentivize agents to be rational and bid their true values; free of exploits and manipulation? - efficiency: do these mechanisms maximize social benefit? (sum of utility of outcomes over all agents)